Mudchute Park and Farm: London’s Best City Farm

 Are there any food and drink options available at Mudchute Park and Farm?

-Yes, there is a cafe at the park that serves a variety of food and drink options, including sandwiches, salads, cakes, and hot beverages.
+Yes, the park has a cafe that offers a variety of food and drinks, including sandwiches, salads, cakes, and hot beverages.

 Can I bring my dog to the farm?